jansete/file_version/README.txt

 IMPORTANT: The module will generate absolute URLs for avoid encoding conflicts with GET query parameters.

+@todo Add only when files are called by file_create_url

 Example file URL without File Version: http://example.com/sites/default/files/2017-05/example.png